ottipc/petitcode/content/pages/ecommerce-agency/index.ae.md

 ## Workflow for success in digital marketing

-Petitcode's collective of senior freelancers structures its processes in three stages, especially the longer the projects:
+petitcode's collective of senior freelancers structures its processes in three stages, especially the longer the projects:

 1.  **BUILD** - We handcraft state-of-the-art ecommerce solutions suited to your strategy that will let you outperform competitors and even your own expectations.